Nick-Sigua/Election_Analytics_Sigua/Seventh_Blog_Shocks.md

 # COVID-19 Variables and Polls
 ## Oct 23, 2020

 COVID-19 has been a permanent fixture in the news and everpresent in the minds of many people today, given its impact on people's work and daily life.
-Given such prevalence, this begs the question: how will COVID-related variables affect the 2020 election?
-I will explore this topic by first noting the trends for three COVID variables, i.e., the increase in cases, the increase in deaths, and the increase in test results per day relative to their respective totals.
-Then, I will display the relationship between these variables and the average poll support for each candidate, which will provide insight into how such variables might impact each candidate's popular vote shares in 2020.
+Given such prevalence, this begs the question: how will COVID-19 affect the 2020 election?
+I will explore this topic by first noting the trends for three COVID-19 related variables, i.e., the daily increase in COVID-19 deaths, the daily increase in COVID-19 cases, and the daily increase in COVID-19 test results.
+Then, I will display the relationship between these variables and the average poll support for each candidate in the 2020 election, which will provide insight into how COVID-19 could impact each candidate's popular vote shares.

 **COVID-19 Trends in the United States**

-Daily Increase in COVID-19 Deaths |  Daily Increase in Positive COVID-19 Cases :-------------------------:|:-------------------------:
+Daily Increase in COVID-19 Deaths |  Daily Increase in COVID-19 Positive Cases :-------------------------:|:-------------------------:
 ![](Shocks1.png)|![](Shocks2.png)